 Introducing...
-Ready to Roll, an RPG dice manager that is blind and low vision accessible RPG dice manager.
+Ready to Roll, an RPG dice manager that is blind and low vision accessible.

 Roll multiple dice and dice types quickly and efficiently.
 Save custom rolls and review previous rolls.
 Roll percentile and for advantage.
 Change voice over speed and type.
 Have individual dice rolls read out.

-Throughout this guide, you will be instructed to use a number of gestures with the app.
-To avoid confusion, these terms will be defined briefly here.
+Throughout this guide, you will be instructed to use several gestures.
+To avoid confusion, they will be defined briefly here.

-There are a number of gestures which are useful regardless of what screen you are on.
+There are a few gestures which are useful regardless of what screen you are on.
 Pressing with one finger reads the content of any page, while pressing with two fingers on the screen lists the available actions for a given page.
 These gestures are universal in help, settings, and dice rolling pages.
 Additionally, long-pressing on any dice page after you have made a roll will cause your most recent roll to be read out again.
 Swiping left with two fingers will always take you to the home screen, and swiping right with two fingers will always take you to the beginning of whatever menu you are on (Home, Standard, Special, etc.)

-A modifier refers to a value which represents a character's aptitude for a given skill, and adds or subtracts the given value from your dice roll.
+A modifier refers to a value which represents a character's aptitude for a given skill.
+The modifier is added to or subtracted from your dice roll.
 In the app, modifiers can range from -5 to +30.
 For example, if you roll a d20 with a modifier of 5, you might roll an unmodified 13 which would then have the 5 added to it, for a total of 18.

 Continue swiping up to re-roll the same dice formula.

-At any time, you can briefly press and hold the screen with one finger to hear the stored dice formula, including the number of dice of each type and any modifiers.
+Before rolling, you can briefly press and hold the screen with one finger to hear the stored dice formula, including the number of dice of each type and any modifiers.
 Swipe up to roll the selected dice formula.
 Continue swiping up to re-roll the same dice formula.
 After rolling the dice, long pressing with one finger will cause the results of the previous roll to be read out again.

 It is possible to see your three most recent rolls at any time.
 From the vertical menu, swipe down once from Home to Previous.
 Press briefly on the screen with one finger and your last three rolls will be read aloud.
-Note: The previous rolls are read with the verbosity they were set to at the time of the roll.
+Note: the previous rolls are read with the verbosity they were set to at the time of the roll.
 If you have the app set to read only the totals of your dice and then change it to read each individual roll, you will not be able to see the individual dice of a previous roll in the history unless the speech was set to individual at the time of that roll.
 As of version 1.1, long pressing with one finger after making a roll will cause the results of that roll to be repeated.

 The voice over types and descriptions are as follows, along with some examples of how a dice roll would be read with each setting selected: